hbvj99/hbvj99.github.io/_posts/2020/2020-02-02-internet-explorer-browser-detection-using-javascript.md

 This might be the most realiable way to detect IE browser if you wish to accomplish small tasks such as displaying alert message for IE browser users.

-You can use tooks like [browser-update](https://browser-update.org/) to notify visitors about their web browser versions in order to use your website.
+You can use similar tools like [browser-update](https://browser-update.org/) to notify visitors about their web browser versions in order to use your web application.